Dental Office Manager Resume Format

 Work Experience

-This is the most important part.
-Present your roles in reverse chronological order.
-For each position, list company name, title, dates, and 4–6 bullet points starting with strong action verbs.
-Quantify achievements whenever possible.
+This crucial section should be in reverse chronological format.
+List company name, role title, dates, and 4–6 bullet points beginning with strong action verbs.
+Highlight achievements with measurable outcomes when possible.

 Example